Today's History Trivia for December 4

 1993 Frank Zappa b.
 1940 (Francis Vincent Zappa Jr.), American Grammy-winning singer, songwriter, leader of The Mothers of Invention.
 Music: Yellow Snow (1974), Valley Girl (1982), and Jazz From Hell (1987, Grammy).

 1993 Frank Sturgis b.
-1925 American private investigator.
-He was one of the Watergate burglars, for which he served 13 months in prison.
+1924 (Frank Angelo Fiorini), American private investigator.
+He was one of the five Watergate burglars (1972) whose capture led to the resignation of U.S. President Richard Nixon.
+He served 14 months in prison for his part.

 1984 John C. Rock b.
 1890 American physician.
 He and Mirian Menkin achieved the first in vitro fertilization of a human ovum (1944) and he co-developed the birth control pill (1956).